netdata/netdata/docs/tutorials/dimension-templates.md

 `alarm`/`template` and `lookup` lines for each dimension you'd like to monitor.

 They are, however, an advanced health monitoring feature.
-For more basic instructions on creating your first alarm, check out our [health monitioring documentation](../../health/), which also includes [examples](../../health/README.md#examples).
+For more basic instructions on creating your first alarm, check out our [health monitoring documentation](../../health/), which also includes [examples](../../health/README.md#examples).

 > For more information about dimension templates, including examples of before/after examples, see our [v1.18